 The Real Cost of Freedom: Losing love again & again.

-But as we talked, I saw that the same issues were still there.
-I still don’t feel heard.
-I’m simply asking for the space to be myself— to see my friends, to travel, to be free to visit Greece, La Réunion, or catch up with female friends.
+I’m simply asking for the space to be myself— to travel, to be free to visit Greece, to catch up with my female friends.
 These are things I shouldn’t have to fight for, things I consider normal.
-But our past, her past relationship issues, it all adds a layer of worry to everything I do.
-She’s asked for peace, asked me to stop overwhelming her with my desire to be out in the world, to meet people.
-Essentially, she wants me to stay at home, for a while.
+But our past issues all add a layer of worry to everything I do.
+She’s asked for peace, and I asked to stop overwhelming her with my desire to be out in the world and meet people.
+Ideally, to save the couple, I should stay home for a while…

-I just need a bit of Balance.
+Just need a bit of Balance.

 Ideally, I wanted her to see my side, to acknowledge my need for connection, for freedom.
 I wished she’d tell me, “I understand that you need to see your friends, that you want to travel.
 But right now, we need to find each other again.
 If you truly value our relationship, let’s put us first, just for a short time, so we can rebuild.”